-In our model, we control the electric drive of a roller blind manually.
-The model should resemble an old double pane window with a broad gap.
-We have installed just one blind, in fact there should be two of them.
-The electric equipment was kindly supplied by NK Brno.
-There exists another producer, who makes electrically driven roller blinds even for horizontal windows (string-pulled ones, against a spring inside a twice slimmer shaft) as solar shading.
+There exists at least one German manufacturer, who makes electrically driven roller blinds (even for horizontal windows) as solar shading.
 It mentions that thermal losses are diminished a bit, but does not optimise the system for that.
 Just two changes are needed, however: